Saihub.info

 Regulatory and Governance Solutions

-Regulatory and governance solutions for existential risk to humanity are challenging, because a rogue AI would presumably not be susceptible to regulation or governance.
-Therefore, regulatory and governance approaches have focused on preventing AI from escaping human control, for example:
+Regulatory and governance solutions for existential risk to humanity face the challenge that a rogue AI would presumably not be susceptible to regulation or governance.
+Therefore, regulatory and governance approaches have focused on preventing AI attaining capabilities that would present risk of harm.
+These include:

 Technical Solutions